Ted's Hiking World Echo Peak, almost

 Later, while perched on Peak 8760, I was wondering why I could not see the two Angora Lakes, which were known to be nearby.
 What did not occur to me at the time was to walk over just a bit closer to the edge of the big dropoff, whereupon I would have seen both of the lakes directly below.
 That was another clear brain-death.

 Now I have to return to Echo Peak, if only to capture the lost photo-ops.
-I won't bother to revisit Triangle Lake, though.
+I might not bother to actually visit Triangle Lake, though.

 Scenery *